 TRY THIS: Give a mindfulness meditation a go, a technique that pulls your right into the present moment.
 It’s free, easy to learn, and shown by research to help with stress, anxiety, focus, and wellbeing.
 Use our free guide to mindfulness.

 Yes, apparently it’s the season to be ‘be merry’.
 But the problem with alcohol, recreational drugs, and food bingeing?
 They are all depressants.
 As in, they chemically dampen your mood once the buzz wears off.

 photo by Sharon McCuthcheon

 TRY THIS: Replace habits of distraction with wellbeing activities, healthy things that make you feel good.
-Make a list of at least ten things that leave you feeling good after.
+Make a list of at least ten things that leave you feeling happy after.
 It might be as simple as a hot bath or baking, or something bigger like finally ordering that DJ software and making music.
 What could you actually do today from that list?
-What other things could you go pen in your diary for the upcoming days?
+What other things could you pen in your diary for the upcoming days?